tpc2233/tunet/README.md

 2- Set the input plate paths
 You are good to go!
 ```

 SINGLE-GPU
 Run the trainer:
 ```
+# Linux
 torchrun --standalone --nnodes=1 --nproc_per_node=1 train.py --config /path/to/your/config.yaml

+# Windows or macOS
+python train.py --config /path/to/your/config.yaml
 ```

 MULTI-GPU